Spirit Play (grades k-6)

 REGISTERING FOR NURSERY CARE

-Before dropping your child off for the first time, we ask that you register your child.
+Before dropping your child off for the first time, we ask that you register them for the nursery.
 You can do this by stopping at the tree stump in the classroom wing and clicking “Nursery Registration” on the iPad, or register in advance with this link.
 This allows us to provide the safest possible experience and to contact you if you are needed during the service.
 Once registered, our nursery care team will be able to check your child in on their phone whenever you drop off.

 Please do not leave your child unattended in the nursery when no childcare provider is present, or take them without checking out with a nursery care provider.
 We also ask that you pickup your child before attending coffee hour in the social hall so that our caregivers can have time with their spiritual community as well.